Quantum Dueling: an Efficient Solution for Combinatorial Optimization: On Uniform Distribution

 To make the formula more aesthetically appealing in edge cases such as when $s = 1$, we would also write it in forms such as:

-Another reason for this form is that when $t = 1$, $x-1$ will be the index of the element starting from $0$, as commonly done in computer science.
+Another reason for this form is that when $t = 1$, $x-1$ will be the element's index starting from $0$, as commonly done in computer science.

-In Figs.~\ref{fig:initial_simulation_all_M}--\ref{fig:complexity}, we often used the case $t=1$, mostly due to the fact that quantum dueling behaves very regularly under this scenario.
+In Figs.~\ref{fig:initial_simulation_all_M}--\ref{fig:heuristics_uniform_N}, we often used the case $t=1$, mostly because quantum dueling behaves very regularly under this scenario.
 However, it must be noted that the $t=1$ case is overly optimistic and should always be taken with a grain of salt.

 Lastly, in our article, we have consistently used $M$ to denote the number of solutions.
 Without loss of generality let $1\leqslant t \leqslant s$, for $M$ and $s$ to be consistent, we must have

 For $M = 1$ case we let $\frac{N-t}{M-1} = +\infty$.
 For $t=1$, Eq.~(\ref{eq::app_uniform_original}) gives us